Pizza Oven Design — Ventilation Options. Both Good and Bad.Oct 01, 2012Posted by Forno Bravo

 We are also asked on occasion whether we would recommend a Pompeii oven builder avoid the hassle of building a vent, and our advice is that unless the vent will stop you from building your oven, it is absolutely worth the effort to build one.

 And finally, there is the “vent in the oven” design where the vent is placed inside the oven opening, behind the oven door, rather than outside of the oven chamber.
 There are some shortcomings to this design, so there are two basic reasons for seeing an oven with an internal vent.
-First, you see an internal vent on Forno Bravo’s innovative Strada60 — our smallest and lightest oven designed for portability.
-By incorporating the vent inside the oven chamber, we were able to create an oven that you can easily set up at a tailgate party, that still provides excellent wood-fired cooking performance.
+First, you may see an internal vent on a small oven designed for portability or ultra-compactness (Like ovens used for tailgating.)

 On the other hand, when you see an internal vent on a permanent oven you know there is a problem.
 To be blunt again, in this case, the oven designers simply did not know what they were doing.
 There are two different US-made pizza ovens that have this critical problem, one located in southern California and the other in Illinois, and our recommendation is to avoid those ovens.

-Sorry about the lengthy post.
 Let us know if you can any questions or comments.
+We are happy to discuss the benefits of our designs with you!